toFrankie/github-blogger/README.md

 }
 ```

+> The written issues and the images uploaded during the process are stored in the `archives` and `images` directories.
+The `github-blogger.branch` is used to specify the branch, typically set to the default branch.
+Please make sure the branch already exists in the repository, otherwise issues archiving and image uploading may fail.

 4. Open the command palette again and type `Open Github Blogger` to start writing your blog.

 ## About